Demiplane (company)

 Demiplane is a company that creates digital toolsets for playing tabletop role-playing games which can be used as an aid to playing in person or remotely online.
 The Demiplane platform's main services are game matchmaking, game hosting and licensed content via the Nexus digital toolset.
 Nexus provides access to digital rulebooks, adventures, and other supplements; it also provides digital tools like a character builder and character sheets.
 The platform was launched in 2020; early access to Nexus launched in 2021.
+In June 2024, the company was acquired by the virtual tabletop (VTT) company Roll20.

 The company has also produced and broadcast several web series on their official Twitch and YouTube channels.
 This includes the ongoing actual play web series Children of Éarte created and run by Deborah Ann Woll which launched in March 2022.